pratikmpp22/AES-Encrypted-File-Transfer-over-Tor/README.md

 - cryptography
 - Crypto

 - ## Setup
 1. Install dependencies: `pip install PyQt5 cryptography pycryptodome`
 2. Run the application: `python main.py`

 ## Found a Bug or Want to Contribute?
 If you've encountered an issue or have a suggestion for improvement, your feedback is always welcome.
 Feel free to [open an issue](https://github.com/pratikmpp22/AES-Encrypted-File-Transfer-over-Tor/issues
 ) on our GitHub repository.

 ## Show Your Support

-If you find this project useful or appreciate the work done, consider leaving a star on our GitHub repository.
+If you find this project useful or appreciate the work done, consider leaving a star on the GitHub repository.
 Your support motivates me to continue improving and maintaining the project.

+## License
+This project is licensed under the [MIT License](LICENSE).

+## Contact
+For questions or feedback, feel free to email me.